Westside Unitarian Universalist Church

 If you'd like to learn more about Unitarian Universalism, you might visit the UUA website.

 Love is the doctrine of this church, the quest of truth is its sacrament, and service is its prayer.
-To dwell together in peace, to seek knowledge in freedom, to serve others in community, to the end that all souls shall grow into harmony with creation, thus do we covenant with one another.
+To dwell together in peace, to seek knowledge in freedom, to work for justice through action, to serve others in community, to the end that all souls shall grow into harmony with creation, thus do we covenant with one another.

 There are seven principles which Unitarian Universalist congregations affirm and promote: